renato-macedo/100DaysOfCode/README.md

 ## Day 79
 I spent a couple hours learning what Redis can do until I realize I didn't need to use Redis

+## Day 80/81/82
+I deployed an app using Docker and wanted to try something different, so I built my first Django app but I didn't really like the experience.
+I think the Python environment is not for me.